 - 1. The Proposed Development is not directly connected with, or necessary to the conservation management of the European sites considered in this assessment. - 2.
-The Proposed Development is unlikely to either directly or indirectly significantly affect the Qualifying interests or Conservation Objectives of the European sites considered in this assessment. - 3.
-The Proposed Development, alone or in combination with other projects, is not likely to have significant effects on the European sites considered in this assessment in view of their conservation objectives. - 4.
+The Proposed Development is not likely to either directly or indirectly significantly affect the Qualifying interests or Conservation Objectives of the European sites considered in this assessment. - 3.
+The Proposed Development, either alone or in combination with other plans or projects, is not likely to have significant effects on a European site. - 4.
 It is possible to conclude that significant effects can be excluded at the screening stage.